isabella232/dynamic-media-classic.en-1/help/creating-spin-set.md

 # Creating a Spin Set{#creating-a-spin-set}

 To create an effective Spin Set, make sure that you shoot the images correctly.
-You can create a Spin Set in Scene7 by selecting the Build button and choosing Spin Sets.
+You can create a Spin Set in Dynamic Media Classic by selecting the Build button and choosing Spin Sets.
 Edit Spin Sets in the Spin Sets screen.

 >[!NOTE]
 >
->Previous versions of Scene7 did not offer two-dimensional Spin Sets.
-If you created a Spin Set in a previous version of Scene7, you cannot save your one-dimensional Spin Set without first saving it under a different name.
-Click Save As in the Spin Set screen and enter a new name so that you can edit it in Scene7.
+>Previous versions of Dynamic Media Classic did not offer two-dimensional Spin Sets.
+If you created a Spin Set in a previous version of Dynamic Media Classic, you cannot save your one-dimensional Spin Set without first saving it under a different name.
+Click Save As in the Spin Set screen and enter a new name so that you can edit it in Dynamic Media Classic.

 ## Guidelines for shooting Spin Set images {#guidelines-for-shooting-spin-set-images}

 In general, the more images you have in a Spin Set, the better the image spinning effect is.
 However, including many images in the set also increases the amount of time it takes for the images to load.
-Scene7 recommends these guidelines for shooting images for use in Spin Sets:
+Dynamic Media Classic recommends these guidelines for shooting images for use in Spin Sets:

 * At minimum, use 8-12 images in a one-dimensional spin set and 16-24 images in a two-dimensional Spin Set.
 * Use a lossless format; TIFF and PNG are recommended.